HARPgroup/WUDR/Monthly_timeseries/Readme.txt

 "Large Farm Unreported (mg)": Large Farm unreported irrigation withdrawals for each county at monthly timestep from 2002-2017

+"Unreported coefficients- Total Withdrawals.csv" documents Small and large farm unreported withdrawal coeffecient as the percentage of Total withdrawals in he counties with no DEQ reported data.
+"Unreported coefficients- DEQ Withdrawals.csv" small and large farm unreported withdrawal coeffecient as the percentage of DEQ reported withdrawals in the counties with DEQ reported data.

 "Year": Year of water withdrawal
-"County Code" : County codes for the counties in the study "County" : Name of the county
-"LF Unreported coefficient" : Large Farm unreported withdrawals coefficients "SF Unreported coefficient" : Small Farm unreported withdrawals coefficients
+"County Code" : County codes for the counties in the study "County" : Name of the county "LF_Unreported_Coefficient" : Large Farm unreported withdrawals coefficients "SF_Unreported_Coefficient" : Small Farm unreported withdrawals coefficients

-Small Farm unreported Coefficient.csv documents Small farm unreported withdrwal coeffecient as the percentage of DEQ reported withdrawals.
-Large Farm unreported Coefficient.csv documents Large farm unreported withdrwal coeffecient as the percentage of DEQ reported withdrawals.

 The dataset was created by Laljeet Sangha, Julie Shortridge.
 The data is also avaliabile at Github repository.https://github.com/HARPgroup/WUDR/tree/main/Monthly_timeseries